daenvil/MCDatapacks/pages/recyclecraft/cuttable_wood.md

 - **Strip** huge amounts of wood faster than by hand.

 ### Recipe summaries

+{% include comments/warning.html content="These summaries might be outdated" %}

 The number of recipes this datapack adds is too big to list all of them here.
 Here you have a summary for each version (click to expand):
 {% include collapsible.html title="Shortened list of recipes (\"OP\" version)" content='<b>Wood/hyphae:</b>